 4. Drivers of electric demand

-According to research published by the European Commission, electricity prices can vary thanks to the existence of two additional subfactors.
+According to research published by the European Commission, electricity prices are also influenced by broader economic and structural factors.

 5. Industrialization